JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 dangling pointers, so we will enumerate them below.
-The examples are in typescript and adapted from the original Java versions in the thesis, the class in the example is called `Buildtime` to denote that construction of the class represents buildtime, and there is a method called `runtime` to denote that the execution of that method represents runtime.[^24]
+The examples are in typescript and adapted from the original Java versions in the thesis, the class in the example is called `Buildtime` to denote that construction of the class represents build time, and there is a method called `runtime` to denote that the execution of that method represents runtime.[^24]

 ### Obtained and dereferenced at runtime